 The four types of candidates

-Candidates typically fit into one of four categories - (1) unsuitable, (2) maybe, (3) looks good, and (4) looks good and are brilliant.
+If you're wondering how to find the right candidate for a job, it's important to firstly understand how candidates typically fit into one of four categories - (1) unsuitable, (2) maybe, (3) looks good, and (4) looks good and are brilliant.

-Clearly not suitable for your role and easy to eliminate.
+Definitely not suitable for your role and easy to eliminate.
 A junior will be able to screen these candidates out.

 Resume is of interest, they interview well and pass reference checks, so we hire them.
 However, we later regret it.

 Look good and are brilliant.
 We hire them and they are true high achievers who stay and excel for years to come.

 The most expensive employee